JiacoDev/SnakeSDM24/README.md

 </p>

 ### Objective

-The goal of the game is to control the snake, eat food to grow, and avoid collisions with the screen edges or the snake’s own body.
-The longer the snake grows, the higher your score.
+Control the snake to eat food, grow longer, and avoid collisions with the edges of the field or your own body.
+As the snake grows, so does your score.

 ### How to Play

-Controls:
+1. Start the Game: Click "Play" to begin.

-Move the Snake: Use the arrow keys to change the direction of the snake.
+2. Control the Snake:

--W Arrow: Move the snake up.
+    * W Arrow: Move up

--S Arrow: Move the snake down.
+    * S Arrow: Move down

--A Arrow: Move the snake left.
+    * A Arrow: Move left

--D Arrow: Move the snake right.
+    * D Arrow: Move right

--Eat Food: The snake grows in lenght each time it consumes food, and your score increases.
+3. Eat Food: Each time the snake consumes food, it grows longer and your score increases.

--Avoid Collisions: If the snake collides with the edges of the screen or with its own body it's GAME OVER.
+4. Avoid Collisions: Hitting the edges of the field or the snake's own body results in a game over.

 ## Project Structure

 We organized the structure in the following directories:

-- `logic`: Contains the core game logic.
+- `/logic`: Contains the core game logic.
-- `main`: Is responsible for initializing the game.
+- `/main`: Is responsible for initializing the game.
-- `model`: Defines the game models such as Board, Fruit, and Snake, representing the game's core elements.
+- `/model`: Defines the game models such as Board, Fruit, and Snake, representing the game's core elements.
-- `view`: This package is responsible for the game's visual representation.
+- `/view`: This package is responsible for the game's visual representation.

 ## Requirements